 It’s possible to think of scenarios where promissory estoppel might save the day, but the lesson is that default rule is best: all agreements for Indiana real estate transactions should be in a writing that details the complete agreement.

 Need Help with Indiana Real Estate Contracts?

 As demonstrated by the case of Huber v.
 Hamilton, Indiana real estate contracts can be complicated, especially when modifications to the contract are necessary.
 An Indiana real estate lawyer from Camden & Meridew, P.C. specialize in Indiana real estate and are available to assist you.
-Contact us online or by calling 317-770-0000 to set up a free initial consultation.
+Contact us online or by calling 317-770-0000 to set up an initial consultation.